ianian69/ianian69/README.md

 - fandoms i enjoy: tf2, overwatch, lethal company
 - I LOOOVE RED VOX AND NSP!!!!
 - please int/leave me asks and stuff i love lookin' at dat stuff
-- hiding sniperspy/bloody suit and medispy/gentle surgery fans proudly
+- hiding sniperspy/bloody suit and medispy/gentle surgery fans proudly - a small heads up i will also freely hide sniper and spy ponies interacting even if it isnt romantic, specifically if i cant find any info on if you ship them or not. im just being safe so i dont end up being uncomfortable all the time)
 - (i actually do not really like any spy ship sorry gang)
-- i also hide freely. if i hid ur friend or smt i probably have a reason

 ![gif](https://cdn.discordapp.com/attachments/857675663309668356/1299446510827737088/12132811_cd5b7.gif)
 <!---